michycipher/profile-card/README.md

 1. **Default URL (fallback)** — A remote image is shown by default.
 2. **Upload (optional)** — You can upload any image file.
 The browser uses `URL.createObjectURL()` to generate a temporary local URL and instantly preview it, satisfying the “must display an image URL” rule.

-> This works entirely client-side — no server uploads required.
+> This works entirely client-side — no server uploads

 ---